 When you have finished your template, you can apply it to all your existing listings with just one click.
 This has been especially useful for sellers who needed to alter their listings to comply with eBay’s new active content rules.
 They can use CrazyLister to change them all at once.

 CrazyLister can create new listings and edit live listings instantly, as well as allowing you to store your finished listings forever.

 CrazyLister is most useful for small and medium sellers who have over 100 active listings.
 This is because sellers with fewer listings won’t get the benefit of applying a template to a large number of listings with just one click.

-In fact, the retirement of Turbo Lister could be a great opportunity for many eBay sellers.
-They have the chance to sign up with new listing software that not only replaces Turbo Lister, but also gives them a whole bunch of extra features that could make a real difference to their sales.
+The retirement of Turbo Lister could be a great opportunity for many eBay sellers.
+You have the chance to sign up with new listing software that not only replaces Turbo Lister, but also gives you a whole bunch of extra features that could make a real difference to your business.